wp-plugins/flickr-shortcode-importer/readme.txt

 * Using your own Flickr API Key might be necessary.
 Test a single import and see the results before setting your own.

 = Thank You =
+* Thank you for tobylewis for his file_get_contents_curl and custom post types contributions.
 * A big thank you to Željko Aščić of http://www.touristplayground.com/ for feedback and ideas.
 * Initial code is modeled after Viper007Bond's class based Regenerate Thumbnails plugin.
 The AJAX status and single auto-submission operations were a big help.
 * [flickr] shortcode handling code copied from Trent Gardner's very fine Flickr Manager plugin.